-Aboriginal and Torres Strait Islander Advisory Panel
+12.1 City of Sydney Aboriginal and Torres Strait Islander Advisory Panel

 On 15 December 2008, Council appointed the City of Sydney's first Aboriginal and Torres Strait Islander Advisory Panel made up of community and industry professionals, youth and Elders.
 Panel members are from Aboriginal and Torres Strait Islander background and live or work in the City of Sydney area.

+The Terms of Reference for the Panel were adopted by Council on 14 February 2011.
 The primary role of the Aboriginal and Torres Strait Islander Advisory Panel is to provide advice to guide the policies and operations of the City of Sydney in matters of importance to the Aboriginal and Torres Strait Islander community, including:

-advising Council on the needs of Aboriginal and Torres Strait Islander people living in the City of Sydney Local Government Area;

-- promoting an increased knowledge and understanding of Aboriginal and Torres Strait Islander culture and society in the wider community and developing the interests of Aboriginal and Torres Strait Islander people in the local area; - advising on the development and implementation of Council's Sustainable Sydney 2030-2050 Continuing the Vision strategy and other relevant plans as they are adopted by Council; - providing strategic advice to Council and making recommendations to Council; - advising on programming of Aboriginal and Torres Strait Islander events; - providing input to policy development, planning and advice to across all areas where there is likely to be an impact on Aboriginal and Torres Strait Islander people; and actively promoting and facilitating reconciliation between Aboriginal and Torres Strait Islander peoples and Council.
+- advising Council on the needs of Aboriginal and Torres Strait Islander people living in the City of Sydney's LGA; - promoting an increased knowledge and understanding of Aboriginal and Torres Strait Islander culture and society in the wider community and developing the interests of Aboriginal and Torres Strait Islander people in the local area; - advising Council on the development and implementation of Council's Sustainable Sydney 2030 Strategy, the City of Sydney's Social Plan and other relevant plans as they are adopted by Council; - providing strategic advice to Council and making recommendations to Council; - advising Council on programming of Aboriginal and Torres Strait Islander events; - providing input to policy development, planning and advice to Council across all areas where there is likely to be an impact on Aboriginal and Torres Strait Islander people; and - actively promoting and facilitating reconciliation between Aboriginal and Torres Strait Islander peoples and Council.

-Why consult the Aboriginal and Torres Strait Islander Community?
+12.2 Why consult the Aboriginal and Torres Strait Islander Community?